qasimyu/ebhmm/README.md

 The downloaded SNP data should be further processed to only remain “chrom” and “chromEnd” fields.

-The all arguments of the “EBHMM prepareinputs” command are as follows:
+The all arguments of the “ebhmm prepareinputs” command are as follows:

 Parameter | Description | Possible values
 ---- | ----- | ------